7.1 magnitude earthquake initially triggers tsunami warning

 A 7.1 magnitude earthquake struck Indonesia.
 Authorities initially issued a tsunami warning.

 Jakarta – Around 03:00 (local time) an earthquake occurred west of the island of Sumatra (Indonesia).
-The Indonesian Geophysics Authority (BMKG) issued a tsunami warning for about two hours.
+The Indonesian Authority for Geophysics (BMKG) triggered a tsunami warning for about two hours.
 The earthquake was initially estimated to have a magnitude of 7.3.
 The tsunami warning has since been lifted.
 The BMKG leader called on the residents “of the potential tsunami region to keep calm and avoid the coast”.

 Earthquake in Indonesia – Authorities initially issue a tsunami warning